 Animal welfare is important and highly visible during summer fairs.
 Following the above practices will present a positive image of our livestock industry and the 4-H program to the public as well as demonstrate the solid animal stewardship which is our 4-H tradition.

-Prepared by: Dan Jennings, University of Illinois Extension 4-H Animal Science State Educator
+The above was prepared by: Dan Jennings, University of Illinois Extension 4-H Animal Science State Educator